codsen/codsen/packages/is-char-suitable-for-html-attr-name/README.md

 This program does not throw.
 It just returns `false`.

-If input string is longer than `1`, its first character is used.
+If the input string is longer than `1`, its first character is used.

-Zero length string yields `false`, same like non-string type values.
+Zero-length string yields `false`, same like non-string type values.

 **[⬆ back to top](#)**